 To work as a psychologist, psychiatrist, or therapist, some state boards may require that you hold a PhD.
 To be a specialized as a child counselor, a doctorate is also necessary.
-The type of PhD for a child counselor will vary based on the type of counseling one wishes to practice such as child counseling, child psychology, child and adolescent therapy, child development, family therapy, addiction counseling, and others.
+The type of PhD for a child counselor will vary based on the type of counseling one wishes to practice such as child counseling, child psychology, child therapy, child development, family therapy, addiction counseling, and others.

 At this level, most program participants will select a specialization to be able to work exclusively with children.
-The areas of specialization and concentration to work with children will vary but may include development, behavioral, cognitive, addiction, learning disorders, and more.
+The areas of specialization and concentration to work with children will vary but may include development, behavioral, cognitive, addiction, learning disorders, child therapy, and more.

 Some of the courses one might take include: